Adit-Jindal/Language-design-in-OCaml-/README.md

 ### Input and Output
 The first line of the program must specify the source (channel) of input.
 Source of input can be specified as either an external filename or the terminal.
 This has 2 ways.
 - input() -> This continues taking in input from the terminal
-- input(file) -> This opens the file named 'file' and reads and executes commands from it line-by-line.
+- input(path) -> This opens the file at 'path' and reads and executes commands from it line-by-line.
 *The text file used in this must end in an empty line, i.e., the last typed character must be `\n`.*

 Output is printed in the terminal using `print(_)`, where the quantity to be printed is placed at the underscore.